GCR-01.png

 PRODUCER: Various Smallholder Producers

 NOTES: Dedicated to bringing the highest-quality, non-chemical-processed decaf coffees to market, this Origin Select Decaf offering is a single-origin blend of coffees selected by cup quality grown by multiple smallholder producers.
 This Colombian E.A. (ethyl acetate) decaf is cupped as a regular green sample and specifically identified for decaffeination, which happens in-country in Colombia before the coffee goes to export.
-This allows our importer to maintain both the integrity of the quality of the coffees they choose for decaf, but also to extend their intentional and responsible sourcing to their decaf offerings.

 Kenya0172.JPG